The museum will be open Saturday, February 22nd.

 Museum of antique automobiles and engines.
 Beauty and innovation realized.

-Kick off the school year with a museum field trip that actively engages students and supports student academic success!
+Add a fun and interactive planned experience to your second semester with a museum field trip that actively engages students and supports student academic success!

 Email Laura: laura@collectiononpalmetto.com